×

 We asked people if they have access to good medical care in Indonesia.
 They wrote:

 "Healthcare services in Indonesia vary widely due to the country's large size and differing levels of development.
 Hospital and clinic care, both private and public, are available to citizens and foreign visitors.
 Primary health care is provided through community health centers and on a fee-for-service basis.
 Prescription medicines are available in pharmacies or through home visits.
 Healthcare personnel receive regular training and the government provides some financial subsidies for the public health system.
-The government also encourages public-private partnerships in order to provide more access to medical care," remarked one in Indonesia.
+The government also encourages public-private partnerships in order to provide more access to medical care," said one expat in Indonesia.

 About the Author